The following information is provided with our compliments.

 - Tax-free Childcare (TFC) accounts are now available to all eligible parents.
 You cannot use TFC if you are receiving childcare vouchers.

-- A TFC account can only be used to pay for childcare up to the age of 12, except for disabled children, where the limits are doubled and contributions can continue up to the age of 17.
+- A TFC account can be used to pay for childcare for a child aged 11 and under, except for disabled children, where the limits are doubled and contributions can continue up to the age of 17.

 - Unlike the voucher scheme, TFC is available to the self employed.